In the current article, we will review the process of – How to enable outbound…

 The reality is a little complicated because the mathematical formula that we use for creating the unique set of “keys”, provide each of the keys the ability to encrypt data and also decrypt data that was encrypted.

 Each of the keys has a unique character:

 - The Public key as the name implies, is known to everyone.

 - The Private key is a “Secret Key” that is known only to the owner of the key pair.

 The Private key should be kept in a secure manner and be accessible only to the “owner” of the key pair.

-Versus this concept, the Public key should be published so, everyone will have access to
+Vs. this concept, the Public key should be published so everyone will have access to

 the Public key and the ability to read the value of the Public key.

 As mentioned, booth of the keys (the Public Key and the Public Key) used for Encrypting data + Decrypting data.

 When using a Public key infrastructure, the following rules are applied: